NeedleInAJayStack/Units/README.md

 ## Usage

-Users should mostly interact with the Measurement class.
+Users should interact primarily with Measurements.
 Here are a few usage examples:

 ```swift
 let drivingSpeed = 60.measured(in: .mile / .hour)